TobiZog/cinnamon-dynamic-wallpaper/README.md

 ### Technology
 - Using `JavaScript` for
-	- Sun angle estimation
 	- Location estimation
 	- Change of the desktop wallpapers
-- `Python` displays the Image Configurator
+- `Python` displays the preference window
 - Image Configurator UI was written with `Glade`

 ## Installation